ThatSINEWAVE/Password-Generator/README.md

 - Settings such as password length, inclusion of numbers, mixed case, symbols, and the number of passwords are saved to a `settings.json` file for future use.
 - Ensure to handle the saved passwords file securely as it contains sensitive information.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).